 Selling alcoholic beverages was outlawed.
 But the demand for them wasn’t.
 Moonshining and bootlegging became highly profitable.
 Cities along the Pacific coast tended to become bootlegging centers.

-Illegal producers and sellers paid bribes to police, sheriffs, and various other public officials.
+Illegal producers and sellers paid bribes to police, sheriffs, and various others.
 It was a cost of doing business.

-Widespread corruption reduced respect for law in general and for Prohibition in particular.
+Widespread corruption reduced respect for Prohibition.
+And for law in general.
 Alcohol had also become a highly-desired “forbidden fruit.”
 For the first time, drinking became popular among women and young people.

 Prohibition also promoted an undesirable new drinking pattern.
-That’s drinking less often but very heavily when doing so.
+That’s drinking less often but very heavily.
 People didn’t go to a speakeasy to leisurely sip their drinks.
 They went to to guzzle them quickly while they could.

 And the beverages could be dangerous to life and health.
 Moonshiners made their products quickly.
 So they sometimes had lead toxins.
 Moonshiners often added creosote for color.
-Occasionally they added embalming fluid for extra strength.
-Not surprisingly, consumers sometimes had paralysis, blindness or even painful death.
+Customers sometimes had paralysis, blindness or even painful death.

 That wasn’t the only danger.
-Violence between competing gangsters sometimes led to the injury or death of innocent bystanders or others.
+There was violence between competing gangsters.
+That sometimes led to the injury or death of innocent people.

 Prohibition in Oregon wasn’t improving health but threatening it.
 It wasn’t increasing safety but reducing it.
 The law wasn’t lowering violence but increasing it.
 It wasn’t improving public morality but destroying it.
 It wasn’t protecting young people but endangering them.

-Prohibition clearly proved to be counter-productive.
-Oregonians called for its end.
+Prohibition was clearly counter-productive.
+Voters called for its end.
 The overall crime rate in the state dropped sharply after Repeal.
 The murder rate dropped for 10 consecutive years.

 Johnson, W. How Prohibition Works in Omaha, Denver, Portland, Seattle.
-Chicago: Dry Chicago Federation, c.
+Chicago: Dry Chicago Fed, c.
 1918.

 Reed, D. The Violation of Prohibition Laws in the Pacific Northwest.
-Salem: CJ Div, 1978.
+Salem: CJ Div.